moderntribe/square1-global-docker/README.md

 ### Configuration

-All configuration for this project is stored in `~/.config/sq1`.
+All configuration for this project is stored in `~/.config/squareone`.

 #### Overriding Configuration

 There are a few options to override the configuration options.

-1. Run `sq1 config:copy` which will save the latest config file to `~/.config/sq1/sq1.yml`
+1. Run `so config:copy` which will save the latest config file to `~/.config/squareone/squareone.yml`
-1. Placing a `sq1.yml` file in the root of your local SquareOne project will override all other configuration options.
+1. Placing a `squareone.yml` file in the root of your local SquareOne project will override all other configuration options.

 ### Customize Global Docker

-Run `sq1 config:copy-compose` to save the latest `docker-compose.yml` to  `~/.config/sq1/docker-compose.yml` for customization.
+Run `so config:copy-compose` to save the latest `docker-compose.yml` to  `~/.config/squareone/docker-compose.yml` for customization.

 ### Development installation

 1. Clone this repo.
-1. If you already have an existing square-one repo you're using for your global, copy the `dev/docker/global/certs` folder to the `~/.config/sq1/global/certs` folder.
+1. If you already have an existing square-one repo you're using for your global, copy the `dev/docker/global/certs` folder to the `~/.config/squareone/global/certs` folder.
 1. Stop all your existing containers `docker stop $(docker ps -aq)`.
 1. Run `./scripts/dev-install.sh`